 4.1.3.3 Resource-Specific Uplift Report.
 The ISO shall post on a publicly accessible portion of its website, in machine-readable format, a report on total uplift paid to Generators, Demand Side Ancillary Service Program Resources, Day-Ahead Demand Response Program resources or aggregations, and to Special Case Resource aggregations, on a monthly basis.
 The report shall provide the total uplift payment across all uplift categories paid to each Generator or aggregation of Demand Side Resources.
 The report shall be posted no more than 90 calendar days after the conclusion of each month and shall be updated approximately 120 days after an initial invoice was issued for the month, to incorporate updated information.

+4.1.3.4 Operator-Initiated Commitment Report.
+The ISO shall post on a publicly accessible portion of its website, in machine-readable format, commitments made after the Day-Ahead Market for a reason other than minimizing the total production cost of serving load.

+For each reported commitment, the ISO shall provide the following information:

+(a) commitment size: provide both the resource’s UOLN and the quantity of MW committed;

+(b) location: the Load Zone in which the resource is located;

+(c) commitment reason: (i) system-wide capacity need, or (ii) constraint management, or (iii) voltage support; and

+(d) commitment start time.

+Operator-initiated commitments are ordinarily posted in real-time as they occur.
+All operator-initiated commitments for a calendar month will be available no more than 30 days after the conclusion of that month.
+Operator-initiated commitment postings may later be updated to improve accuracy.

 4.1.4 Scheduling Prerequisites